 Pastoral support is coordinated by the Head teacher/ Safeguarding Lead and can involve the SEND team and other staff as appropriate.
 Individual programmes are written to support children with behavioural needs.
-Where there is a social and emotional need school staff work closely with families and the child to identify the issue and use appropriate means to support the child.
+Where there is a social and emotional need school staff work closely with families and the child to support their attendance at school and involvement in class learning time.
 This could include individual time with a member of staff or following a specific strategy such as for anger management.
 School promotes good relationships and communication with parents which enable us to work together.